-LORI A. MEDLEY is an Associate in the Litigation practice, in the New York office of Epstein Becker Green, and a member of the Technology, Media, and Telecommunications strategic industry group.
+LORI A. MEDLEY is a Senior Counsel in the Litigation practice, in the New York office of Epstein Becker Green, and a member of the Technology, Media, and Telecommunications strategic industry group.
 She litigates a wide range of complex commercial disputes, employment discrimination matters, and other employment-related matters in state and federal courts, in a variety of industries, including financial services and banking, health care, advertising, and insurance.

 Ms. Medley focuses a great deal of her practice on defending a national life insurance company in lawsuits brought under ERISA in various federal circuits, regarding the denial of disability benefits and denial of life insurance claims.
 She also represents managed care organizations in disputes between members/insureds and individual and corporate health care providers.
 She also focuses on electronic discovery practices and procedures.
 Ms. Medley litigates a wide range of issues, including:

 - Employment discrimination